Network-based SNP meta-analysis identifies joint and disjoint genetic features across common human diseases

 for the linear transformation of the power-law functions, i.e. ln y = a + b ln x.

 For all variants associated with more than one trait, we manually extracted the risk alleles (OR > 1, independently of major or minor allele status) and odds ratios from the reporting studies.
 The alleles were mapped to the forward DNA strand according to dbSNP 131.
 The same procedure was applied to markers which were indirectly associated with a trait over LD.
 If for all traits the same associated risk allele (and corresponding allele, respectively) was reported, the SNP was classified as agonistic.
 If the risk alleles of a SNP were opposed in the associated diseases, the variant was classified as antagonistic.

-where the input are the vectors of the variant-based agonistic overlap of two distinct diseases X and Y to all other diseases.
+We applied complete-linkage hierarchical clustering to identify groups of traits genetically overlapping with respect to agonistic signals.
+Normalization was performed using the linear PCC defined as where the input are the vectors of the variant-based agonistic overlap of two distinct diseases X and Y to all other diseases.
 Thus, disorders which are clustered together show a homogeneous association overlap pattern to all other diseases, while diseases which are not clearly assigned to a cluster present a more heterogeneous pattern relatively unique in the SNP data.
 For cluster definition, we used a Euclidian distance threshold of 1.71.
-This threshold was determined as the maximal distance at which the six traits not correlating with other diseases (Figure
+This threshold was determined as the maximal distance at which the six traits not correlating with other diseases (Figure3) remain non-clustered.

 Calculation of the CPMA statistic for autoimmune loci